gep13/gep13/input/blog/review-of-day-2-of-devweek.md

 Title: Review of Day 2 of DevWeek
 Published: 30/3/2012
 Tags:
-- Day 2
+- day 2
-- Developer
+- developer
-- DevWeek
+- devweek
-- Events
+- events
 ---

 What follows is a brief summary of the sessions that I attended at the 2nd overall day of DevWeek (the first day of actual sessions).
 Reviews of the other days of DevWeek can be seen here: